uga-libraries/ASpace_Batch_Export-Cleanup-Upload/README.md

 # ArchivesSpace Batching

-This application batch exports records from ArchivesSpace in EAD, MARCXML, Container Label, or PDF form.
+This application batch exports records from ArchivesSpace in EAD, MARCXML, Container Label, or PDF.
 Additionally, it can run exported EAD records through a series of cleanup processes.
-Lastly, a user can enable the XTF version to upload .xml or .pdf files to their instance of XTF, a finding aid website hosting platform.
+Lastly, a user can choose to connect to an XTF-based finding aid website server to upload .xml or .pdf files to their instance of XTF.

 ![EAD_Export_Demo](https://user-images.githubusercontent.com/62658840/129760524-5895c29c-1b82-4572-9b68-6952a6710b0e.gif)